Tech-How/Light-Theme-for-YouTube-Music/README.md

 - Removed outline from left/right arrows on album carousel
 - Moved history glyph in library tab next to carousel title
 - The modified logo is now hosted directly on my GitHub repo
-- Changed link in about text, the gg.gg link shortener is officially dead
+- Changed link in about text

 --Thanks for your support!